lmorchard/blog.decafbad.com/_posts/2011-01-15-how-to-use-feed-auto-discovery-in-firefox-4.markdown

 <img src="http://decafbad.com/blog/wp-content/uploads/2011/01/feed-sub-002.png" alt="feed-sub-00.png" border="0" width="600" height="242" />

 The only indicator of a missing feed is that the menu item greys out.
 Since feeds are everywhere, you should feel comfortable reaching for that subscription menu whenever you like.
-Of course, this assumes that subscribing to a page falls into the same thought process as bookmarking itâ€”but I don't think that's an unreasonable notion.
+Of course, this assumes that subscribing to a page falls into the same thought process as bookmarking it—but I don't think that's an unreasonable notion.

-On the other hand, if you didn't know that subscribing to a page was possibleâ€”or if you worry there might be people (ie. the potential readers of your feeds) who are in that positionâ€”this change may seem problematic.
+On the other hand, if you didn't know that subscribing to a page was possible—or if you worry there might be people (ie. the potential readers of your feeds) who are in that position—this change may seem problematic.

 I don't think that's an unreasonable notion, either.
 But, I'll get back to that in a future post.